solygambas/next-projects/02-blog/posts/getting-started-with-nextjs.md

 ## Why would we then need NextJS?

-Because NextJS makes building React apps easier - especially React apps that should have server-side rendering (though it does way more than just take care of that).
+Because Next.js makes building React apps easier - especially React apps that should have server-side rendering (though it does way more than just take care of that).

-In this article, we'll dive into the core concepts and features NextJS has to offer:
+In this article, we'll dive into the core concepts and features Next.js has to offer:

 - File-based Routing
 - Built-in Page Pre-rendering